Nervosys/Botnix/pkgs/development/haskell-modules/HACKING.md

 1. Make sure the `haskell-updates` branch is up-to-date with `master`.

-1. Update the Stackage Nightly resolver used by Nixpkgs and create a commit:
+1. Update the Stackage Nightly resolver used by Botpkgs and create a commit:

     ```console
     $ ./maintainers/scripts/haskell/update-stackage.sh --do-commit
     ```

-1. Update the Hackage package set used by Nixpkgs and create a commit:
+1. Update the Hackage package set used by Botpkgs and create a commit:

     ```console
     $ ./maintainers/scripts/haskell/update-hackage.sh --do-commit
     ```

-1. Regenerate the Haskell package set used in Nixpkgs and create a commit:
+1. Regenerate the Haskell package set used in Botpkgs and create a commit:

     ```console
     $ ./maintainers/scripts/haskell/regenerate-hackage-packages.sh --do-commit